irrelevation/talks/Web Security.md

 - Monitor vulnerabilities in your _dependencies_.
 Most of the code you release was not written by you.
 Make sure to monitor your dependencies and deploy patches quickly.
 - Aggregate errors to detect attacks faster.

+## OWASP - Top 10 Proactive Controls

 ## The Application Security Verification Standard (ASVS)

-> (The standard)[https://github.com/OWASP/ASVS] provides a basis for designing, building, and testing technical application security controls, including architectural concerns, secure development lifecycle, threat modelling, agile security including continuous integration / deployment, serverless, and configuration concerns.
+> The standard provides a basis for designing, building, and testing technical application security controls, including architectural concerns, secure development lifecycle, threat modelling, agile security including continuous integration / deployment, serverless, and configuration concerns.

-The standard splits the recommendations in three categories.
+[The standard](https://github.com/OWASP/ASVS) splits the recommendations in three categories.

 1. L1 - The bare minimum
 2. L2 - Good enough for most apps
 3. L3 - High value, high assurance, or high safety apps

-The following best practices cover only parts of the bare minimum.
+The following best practices cover mostly parts of the bare minimum requirements.

 ## Authentication